-DfE will be responsible for decisions about whether qualifications meet Core Maths requirements.
-In order to streamline the overall process, DfE and Ofqual have agreed that awarding organisations should provide a single set of information to Ofqual when submitting qualifications for accreditation.
-Ofqual will pass information and advice to the DfE on relevant characteristics to support the evaluation of qualifications against performance table requirements once they are accredited.
+In order to streamline the overall process, DfE and Ofqual have agreed that awarding organisations can provide a single set of information when submitting a new qualification to Ofqual for consideration under Ofqual's regulatory requirements and DfE's Core Maths requirements.
+Ofqual will pass relevant qualification information to the DfE to support the evaluation of qualifications against Core Maths requirements once the qualification is on the Register of Regulated Qualifications.